python/cpython/Doc/howto/cporting.rst

 Module initialization and state
 ===============================

 Python 3.0 has a revamped extension module initialization system.
-(See PEP :pep:`3121`.)
+(See :pep:`3121`.)
 Instead of storing module state in globals, they should be stored in an interpreter specific structure.
 Creating modules that act correctly in both 2.x and 3.0 is tricky.
 The following simple example demonstrates how. ::